 Because of its unique learning style, with more than a century of education to back its use, the popularity of Montessori preschool is growing among parents.
 By definition, the Montessori Philosophy teaches a progressive curriculum that uses child-directed learning, backed by observation and scientific research, as its core value.
 Instead of being traditionally taught, kids are encouraged to make their own choices in the classroom, with a teacher to guide them along the way.

-Most Montessori education is hands-on and self-directed, with plenty of collaborative play activities with the other kids in the class.
+At the center of Montessori education is self-direction.
+Most Montessori education is hands-on and encourages plenty of play and collaborative activities with the other kids in the class.
 Mixed-age classrooms teach children how to work together and learn from each other as they master life skills.

 Italian educator and physician Maria Montessori founded the Montessori movement in 1907 based on the idea that “play” is a child’s work and that learning should happen naturally through real-life experiences.